osmandapp/web/main/docs/user/widgets/configure-screen.md

 ![Widget dublicate](@site/static/img/widgets/widget_dublicate.png)

-**Copies** can be shown simultaneously for the all panels, as well as for each page of the widget.
+**Copies** can be shown simultaneously for all panels, as well as for each page of the widget.
 To find the required options, follow the steps below:

 - Add the widget you need and tap it.
 - In the list of actions, select the *Duplicate* button.